Robinator9002/ModelAssetLoader/README.md

     [x] Add functionality to download and manage the AI UIs themselves (ComfyUI, A1111, etc.).

+    [ ] Rework the Configuration and Installation Mechanics to fit the new Automation System.

+[ ] Phase 3: The Platform

     [ ] Integrate more model sources, with CivitAI as the next major target.

-[ ] Phase 3: The Platform

     [ ] Expand support to a wider range of applications, including LLM chat interfaces.